lilpug/jquery-dt-bootstrap-wrapper/README.md

 # Jquery Datatables Bootstrap Wrapper

+Jquery Datatables Bootstrap Wrapper is a plugin that automates the creation of a bootstrap formated Datatable.
+The plugin also extends the original option set to give more functionality with very little effort required.

 ## Required Libraries
 ### Bootstrap 3
 This plugin requires any version of bootstrap version 3.